4cscc/4cscc-lab-manual/book/lessons/morse-led-1/lesson.md

     'L' : [DOT, DASH, DOT, DOT],
     'M' : [DASH, DASH],
     'N' : [DASH, DOT],
-    # Fun fact, you may be familiar with "SOS" as a call for help.
+    # Fun fact: you may be familiar with "SOS" as a call for help.
 Some people
     # say it stands for "save our souls" or "save our ship."
 In reality, it was
     # chosen because in Morse code it is
     # "DOT DOT DOT DASH DASH DASH DOT DOT DOT" which stands out, so people